Best Mobility Scooter UK (2026)

 We showed you the best mobility scooters (UK), ranked according to various criteria, including driving experience, range, weight, build quality, size, ease of portability and more.

 We discussed which scooters are best for various purposes.
-For example, the Livewell Jaunt is the best value and high quality in the important categories; the Green Power Faster is by some distance the best scooter for road use.
-The Falcon auto-folding scooter, on the other hand, is the best lightweight, folding mobility scooter.
-For pavement and indoor use, that’s the best you can get.
-And for value, the ZT15 is really high quality for the price you’d pay for it.
+For example, the Green Power Faster is by some distance the best scooter for road use and we also rate it as the best overall mobility scooter.
+The Velevo ZT15 represents exceptional value – a premium quality scooter for quite low price.
 For a tried and tested classic, go for the Drive Devilbiss scooter.

-If you want to check their price, here they are:
+If you want to check the price, here are the three winners:

 Finally, we looked at various aspects of owning a scooter, including security, safety and where you can actually use the scooter.